Partial fraction decompositions on hyperplane arrangements: Primary decompositions

 \begin{example} Let $r=3,d=4,n=6$.
 Consider the matrix of coefficients for the linear forms given by:

 Then a minimal primary decomposition of the corresponding ideal $I_{L,d}$ is:

-Since $S=[n]$ is always a flat, the ideal $\mathfrak{m}^d=\langle x,y,z\rangle^4$ appears in the primary decomposition given in Corollary~\ref{cor:flats-pri-decomp}.
+Since $S=[n]$ is always a flat, the ideal $\mathfrak{m}^d=\langle x,y,z\rangle^4$ appears in the primary decomposition given in Theorem~\ref{thm:flats-pri-decomp}.
 However, in this example it is redundant and does not appear in the minimal primary decomposition.

 Consider now the following slightly modified matrix of coefficients:

 Then the minimal primary decomposition of the corresponding ideal $I_{L,d}$ is: